 Where to begin?
 Learning the why behind the buildings adds to the fun as the ingenuity of the builders becomes evident.
-Did you know the corn cribs were built on a pile of rocks to allow for airflow to dry the grain?
+So, did you know the corn cribs were built on a pile of rocks to allow for airflow to dry the grain?

 Step back into the Victorian lifestyle of the wealthy in the 19th century on St. Feriole Island in Prairie du Chien, WI.
 The house was built by a fur trader, lumberman, and land speculator, Hercules Louis Dousman, who amassed a fortune and was one of Wisconsin’s most prominent frontiersmen.
 The estate is known for not only the beauty of the home, but the antique furnishings from the era.
 The staff has worked hard to find the original pieces, or as near to original as possible.